The Seafood Industry Climate Awards

 Diversity

-Applying team and/or program improves seafood industry diversity (women, people of color, and marginalized communities).
+Applying team and/or program improves seafood industry diversity (women, people of color, and marginalized communities) through representation in leadership, access to opportunities, or learning and development.

 25% of Total Score